bjorn-raunio/dun/ZONE_OF_CONTROL_REFACTORING.md

 ## Future Improvements

-1. **Consider updating base creature class** - The `Creature` base class still has its own `getEngagingCreatures()` and `canMoveToWhenEngaged()` methods.
+1. **Consider updating base creature class** - The `Creature` base class still has its own `getEngagingCreatures()` method.
 These could potentially be refactored to use the centralized utilities, but care must be taken to avoid circular dependencies.

 2. **Add unit tests** - The new centralized module should have comprehensive unit tests to ensure all zone of control logic works correctly.